ielvisd/eqara/pedagogy.md

 ### Chapter 18.
 Spaced Repetition (Distributed Practice)

-*   **Fractional Implicit Repetition (FIRe):** Math Academy’s proprietary algorithm that generalizes spaced repetition to hierarchical math.
+*   **Fractional Implicit Repetition (FIRe):** An advanced algorithm that generalizes spaced repetition to hierarchical mathematics.
     *   **Implicit Repetition/Encompassing:** Repetitions on **advanced topics** automatically "trickle down" (**implicit repetition**) to update the review schedules of **simpler topics** they encompass.
 This dramatically reduces the number of explicit reviews needed (**repetition compression**).
     *   **Calibration:** The system calibrates the spacing of reviews to each individual student on each individual topic based on **student-topic learning speeds** (a ratio of student ability to topic difficulty).
 Reviews are intentionally served when memory is slightly "fuzzy" to maximize consolidation.

 ### Chapter 20.
 The Testing Effect (Retrieval Practice)

 *   **Continuous Assessment:** The best way to review is to **test yourself** (retrieval practice).
-Math Academy uses quick, frequent, interleaved quizzes to promote retrieval and build long-term retention.
+Effective systems use quick, frequent, interleaved quizzes to promote retrieval and build long-term retention.
 *   **Testing and Anxiety:** Quizzes are **low-stakes** and frequent, structured to promote a growth mindset. **Timed testing** is only introduced *after* a student has achieved proficiency to build fluency and reduce long-term math anxiety.

 ### Chapter 21.
 Targeted Remediation